coertvm/summon-your-build-tool/README.md

 complex and scalable projects.

 - Installation
-  - Go to [Apache Maven](https://maven.apache.org/), download and extract the downloaded file.
+  - Go to [Gradle](https://gradle.org/), download and extract the downloaded file.
-  - Add the `bin` folder of the extracted Maven installation to the `PATH` environment variable.
+  - Add the `bin` folder of the extracted Gradle installation to the `PATH` environment variable.
+  - Verify: `gradle -v`.

 ```plaintext
 project-root/